arvindkannan/Issue-Tracking-Mailer/README.md

 Need **PYTHON** installed in machine .
 Minimum requirement is * **Python 3.7** *

-Before Using rTrackMailer package , user need to install few python packages as in below.
+Before Using iTrackingMailer package , user need to install few python packages as in below.
 1.XLWT
 2.xlsxwriter
 3.pyodbc